asyncapi/modelina/docs/interpretation_of_JSON_Schema_draft_7.md

 - `type`
 - `enum`

+**Restrictions**
-**Restriction** you cannot use nested `not` schemas to infer new model properties, it can only be used to re-allow them.
+- You cannot use nested `not` schemas to infer new model properties, it can only be used to re-allow them.
+- boolean `not` schemas are not applied.

 ## allOf sub schemas
 `allOf` are a bit different then the other [combination keywords](#Processing-sub-schemas) since it can imply inheritance.